deleonab/3-Tier-MultiAZ-Architecture/Documentation.md

 ![create ext alb](./images/autoassign-ip.JPG)
 ---

-#### We can now SSH into the bastion once it has a PUBLIC IP address
+#### Step 21 - Connect to bastion via SSH.
+We can now SSH into the bastion once it has a PUBLIC IP address
 - Best to SSH using pem as a variable

 ![create ext alb](./images/addsshkey.JPG)